CultivateHQ/cultivateHQ.com/source/posts/2018-10-30-circuit-breakers.html.md

 In the meantime the caller of CatTastic web has sent us many more requests which are all stacking up to be processed.
 This is further compounded if we retry the failed attempts, because not only are we receiving new responses we are retrying the old ones as well which will again timeout after a minute.

-In the meantime, we are still hammering the Gifatron service which is already struggling to process anything, reducing its chances of recovery.
+We are still hammering the Gifatron service which is already struggling to process anything, reducing its chances of recovery.

 Eventually we are going to run out of memory and processing power on the CatTastic web app because we are not freeing up any resources and continually queuing up more work.